-Professor Halsey commenced his career as a teacher and was a principal of two schools in South Australia.
-He has extensive knowledge and experience in rural and remote education and is passionate about the sustainability of rural schools and communities.
+Professor Halsey began his career as a teacher and was a principal of two schools in South Australia.
+He has extensive knowledge and experience in rural and remote education, and is passionate about the sustainability of rural schools and communities.

-The review will consider the educational outcomes of regional, rural and remote students and recommend new, different and innovative ways in which the Government can support these students to succeed in school and in their transition to further study, training and employment.
-Read the review's Terms of Reference.
+The Regional Education Review will consider the educational outcomes of regional, rural, and remote students, and recommend new ways in which the Government can support them to succeed in school, and in their transition to further study, training, and employment.

-Emeritus Professor John Halsey has prepared a discussion paper on key educational challenges and issues that impact on the learning outcomes of students in regional, rural and remote communities.
-It also poses questions to stimulate ideas about how education outcomes for these students could be improved.
+Professor Halsey has prepared a discussion paper on key educational challenges, and issues that affect the learning outcomes of students in regional, rural and remote communities.
+It poses questions to stimulate ideas about how education outcomes for these students could be improved.

-Building on the findings of the public submissions, Professor Halsey will lead face-to-face consultations during July and October 2017 with the breadth of organisations, institutions and people passionate about regional, rural and remote education.
-These will include representatives from the education community, families, employer groups and the philanthropic sector.
+Building on the findings of the public submissions, Professor Halsey led face-to-face consultations between July and October 2017 with key stakeholders, including representatives from the education community, families, employers/employer groups, relevant government agencies and the philanthropic sector.